nikhil-patel-dev/auto-email-extractor-privacy-policy/README.md

 ---

-## 🛠️ Installation
-1. Download or clone this repository.
-2. Open Chrome and navigate to `chrome://extensions/`.
-3. Enable **Developer Mode** in the top-right corner.
-4. Click **Load unpacked** and select the extension's folder.
-5. Done! 🎉

----

 ## 📖 How to Use
 1. 🔌 Enable the extension by toggling it **on**.
 2. 🖱️ Click the extension icon in your browser's toolbar.